Fire0902/anime-sama-downloader/README.md

 - [ ] Make a Jellyfin extension to communicate with api (not a priority)

-- [ ] Use search methods from Inquirer lib for dynamic anime and season search in CLI inputs.
+- [ ] Use search methods from Inquirer lib for dynamic anime and season search during CLI inputs.

 - [X] Implements logger for engine and CLI.

-### Refactor

-- [X] Convert engine and CLI from js to typescript.

 - [X] Implements usage of SBoudrias/Inquirer.js lib for better CLI inputs.

 - [X] Make the program with waitForSelector from the library puppeteer

+### Refactors

+- [ ] Refactor anime download implementation.

+- [X] Convert engine and CLI from js to typescript.

 - [X] Reorganise project as cli, engine and config sections